Saidrahma/Fitness-Website/README.md

 ### Back-end

-le backend a été utilisé avec AdminLTE pour gérer le CRUD, et on ajouté dashbroad_activity pour afficher les activités "dashbroad_activityType" des membres "dashbroad_membre".
+We used AdminLTE for the CRUD.
+We have also developed dashbroad_activity to display the activities of members: "dashbroad_activityType" & "dashbroad_membre".